pingcap/docs/query-execution-plan.md

 The `IndexLookUp_6` operator has two child nodes: `IndexFullScan_4(Build)` and `TableRowIDScan_5(Probe)`.

-1. `IndexFullScan_4(Build)` performs an index full scan and scans all the data of index `a`.
++ `IndexFullScan_4(Build)` performs an index full scan and scans all the data of index `a`.
 Because it is a full scan, this operation gets the `RowID` of all the data in the table.
-2. `TableRowIDScan_5(Probe)` scans all table data using `RowID`s.
++ `TableRowIDScan_5(Probe)` scans all table data using `RowID`s.

-This execution plan is not as efficient as using `TableReader` to perform a full table scan, because `IndexLookUp` performs an index scan (which comes with additional overhead), apart from the table scan.
+This execution plan is not as efficient as using `TableReader` to perform a full table scan, because `IndexLookUp` performs an extra index scan (which comes with additional overhead), apart from the table scan.

 #### `TableReader` example